Advanced Architectural Design (Post-Professional) M.S. (Ithaca)

 - Transcripts: Submit completed and official transcripts from each college or university previously attended to the field to which you are applying.
 If it is against an institution's policy to send transcripts to the applicant, the transcripts can be mailed by the school directly to the field to which you are applying.

-- GRE general test for all
+- GRE general test scores are optional

 - Portfolio of creative work (Post-Professional M.Arch applicants only)